Inferara/inference-language-spec/variables.md

 Inference, as a language for formal specification, is intended for use in critical system components.

 > [!WARNING]
-> No default values are allowed for variables.
+> No default values are allowed.

 Each variable must be assigned a value before it is used.